 School Directors

-In September of 2024, appointments for the three school directors were announced.
-We are excited for them to take on these new roles and look forward to their leadership.
+We are excited for the three school directors to take on these new roles and look forward to their leadership.

 School of Consumer Sciences